jeonpierre/Rugby-Data-Analysis/README.md

 - Intended to be Visualised in Power BI and Tableau, and will be linked in this Repo.

-Power BI:
+Power BI Interactive Report:
 What I Visualised:

+Overview of the Six Nations
+Total Wins for Each Nation, with Drill Down for Home vs Away Record.
+Home vs. Away Wins for Each Nation
+Win Percentage by Year for Each nation
+Total Home Scores
+Total Away Scores
+Average Points Difference by Year (Filtered with Slider) Points Difference for Winner (Filtered with Slider) Nation Performance by Location / Stadium (Drill down for City)

 Techniques used:
-- DAX:
+- DAX: SUM, COUNT, SUMX, AVERAGE,
+- Data Moddeling, Bridging new connections, Cardinality and Cross Filter Direction between 7 Different Tables.

-- Created New Columns
+- Created New Columns, Dropped Columns
-- Change Data-Types.
+- Change Data-Types
+- Created New Measures and Calculated Columns